pradyotprksh/development_learning/interview/KOTLIN_INTERVIEW_PREPERATION.md

 Overall, the main purpose of a data class is to provide a convenient way to define classes that primarily hold data, with built-in implementations of common methods.
 In contrast, a normal class is more flexible and can be used to define any type of class, including those that contain behavior as well as data.

+## What is the major difference between POJO and data class?

+The main difference between a POJO (Plain Old Java Object) and a data class in Kotlin is the amount of boilerplate code required to define a class.
+In a POJO, developers must manually define the class properties, getters and setters, equals and hashCode methods, and a constructor.
+In contrast, a data class in Kotlin automatically generates these methods and properties.

+In a data class, Kotlin generates the following methods automatically:

+- `toString()` - Returns a string representation of the object.
+- `equals()` - Compares two objects for equality based on their property values.
+- `hashCode()` - Generates a unique hash code for the object based on its property values.
+- `copy()` - Creates a copy of the object, optionally modifying some of its properties.

+A data class is designed to hold data and is used extensively in Kotlin for modeling data structures and transferring data between components of an application.
+It can also be used as a replacement for POJOs in many cases, as it offers concise and readable code.

 # High Order Functions

 In Kotlin, a higher-order function is a function that takes one or more functions as parameters or returns a function as its result.
 In other words, a higher-order function can be thought of as a function that operates on other functions.